-- For classes with required attendance, missing a class with an unexcused absence will result in a deduction of 2% from the final grade for each absence or for being late by more than 10 minutes.
-We will, however, forgive being tardy on one occasion each academic year. - Those students completing at least one Op-Log entry for each community clinic encounter for that semester will receive a bonus of one (1) percentage point on their final grade if the Op-Log entry is made within one week of the clinic visit.
+For classes with required attendance in Social Foundations of Medicine, missing a class with an unexcused absence will result in a deduction of 2% from the final grade for each absence or for being late by more than 10 minutes.
+We will, however, forgive being tardy on one occasion each academic year.

-2. Completion of the Community Clinic Experience
+2. Completion of the Community Health Experience